 UPDATE track SET unit_price = .95 WHERE track_id = 6;

-We can now take a look at what this would look like ordered based on track_id.
-The LIMIT clause can be used to only display the first 6 rows.
+We can now see what this would look like when ordered by track_id.
+The LIMIT clause can be used to only display the first six rows.

 SELECT track_id, unit_price